-The 2023 CEQ GHG Guidance requires addressing the potential climate change effects of proposed actions and providing additional context for GHG emissions using SC GHG estimates.
-(CEQ 2023) An action's lifetime (from the start to the completion of an action) is different than the lifetime of the effects of action-relate GHG.
+The rescinded 2023 CEQ GHG Guidance required addressing the potential climate change effects of proposed actions and providing additional context for GHG emissions using SC GHG estimates.
+(CEQ 2023) An action's lifetime (from the start to the completion of an action) is different than the lifetime of the effects of action-related GHG.
 The 2023 CEQ GHG Guidance recommends quantifying a proposed action's projected GHG emissions or reductions for the expected lifetime of the action and the action's environmental effects over the lifetime of the effects.
 Agencies should quantify the reasonably foreseeable gross GHG emissions increases and gross GHG emission reductions for the proposed action, no action alternative, and any reasonable alternatives over their projected lifetime, using reasonably available information and data.
-(CEQ 2023) SC GHG estimates provide context to the action's environmental effects over the lifetime of the lifetime of the lifetime of the effects.
+(CEQ 2023) SC GHG estimates provide context to the action's environmental effects over the lifetime of the effects.